What is a Fractional CMO (and do you really need one)?

 Marketing Strategy / Roadmap

-I define or refine your marketing vision and positioning—including brand story, voice, and messaging—then create a quarterly marketing plan tied to company priorities and outline a go-to-market strategy for key initiatives like product launches or strategic partnerships.
+Refine your marketing vision and positioning—including brand story, voice, and messaging—then create a quarterly marketing plan tied to company priorities and outline a go-to-market strategy for key initiatives like product launches or strategic partnerships.

 Team & Structure Assessment